AdrianLxM/Esel/README.md

 # Esel
 There are two different methods how to access the readings from Eversense:
-* Companion mode, which reads the data from the Eversense notifications (works with the standard Eversense App)
+* Companion mode, which reads the data from the Eversense notifications (works with the standard Eversense App, available since ESEL version 3.0.1)
 * Patched mode, which requires a patched version of the Eversense App (works completely offline, including backfilling)

 First of all, you need to install ESEL: